-All the products I included in these steps I am currently using, and all are cruelty-free.
+There are many benefits to having a Korean skin care routine, and Simply Woman Magazine has a great post on the Top 7 Reasons to Try a Korean Skincare Routine, and I personally wanted to try new skin care products that were customized to my needs.
+Also, all the products I included in these steps are cruelty-free and some use natural ingredients.
 I follow these steps in the morning and evening with the exception of sunscreen in step 10 that I only use in the morning.

 Step 1: Oil-Based Cleanse

-The first two steps of the Korean skincare routine is to double cleanse with the first step being to use an oil-based cleanser.
+The first two steps of the Korean skincare routine are to double cleanse with the first step being to use an oil-based cleanser.
 I use the Matas Micellar Water for normal skin as they only offer micellar water for normal, dry, or sensitive skin.
-I use the micellar water by putting some on a cotton round and removing all my makeup if I am wearing any that day.
+I use the micellar water by putting some on a reusable cotton round or a MakeUp Eraser and removing all my makeup if I am wearing any that day.
 If I am not wearing makeup, I will wipe my whole face with the cotton round.
 The micellar water is an effective and easy way to remove any makeup, dirt, and oil.

 Step 2: Water-Based Cleanse